Tanner Gray: Other racing

 Gray has raced in different types of cars, including Late models, modifieds, Midget cars, and stock cars.
 He has raced on oval dirt tracks in the area of Mooresville, including racing in the Mini Outlaw Karts category alongside Kyle Larson and Rico Abreu on Wednesday nights at Millbridge Speedway in Salisbury.

 Personal life

-Gray was born April 15, 1999, to professional drag racer and national event champion Shane Gray and his wife Amber of Artesia, New Mexico.
+Gray was born on April 15, 1999, to professional drag racer and national event champion Shane Gray and his wife Amber of Artesia, New Mexico.
 He is the grandson of funny car and pro stock champion Johnny Gray, making Tanner a third-generation Gray to race in the NHRA.
+In addition to racing, Johnny Gray was the president of Marbob Energy, the New Mexico oil producer co-founded by his father.
+Gray and his sister sold the company in 2010 for $1.7 billion in proceeds.
+Since 2021, Johnny Gray has co-owned Tricon Garage.

 The Gray family moved from New Mexico to Mooresville, North Carolina in 2010 so that Shane Gray could pursue a career as a professional drag racer in the NHRA.
-Tanner's younger brother, Taylor Gray, is also a NASCAR and ARCA driver for DGR and currently competes full-time for them in the ARCA Menards Series East as well as part-time in the ARCA Menards Series, both in the No. 17 car.
+Tanner's younger brother, Taylor Gray, is also a NASCAR driver for Joe Gibbs Racing and currently competes full-time for them in the NASCAR Xfinity Series in the No. 54 car.